Difficult-Burger/difficult-burger.github.io/_pages/internships.md

 *Sep 2022 - Dec 2022, Shenzhen, China*

 Main jobs:
-Collaborated to **Build up Online Information Platform** for the Campus.
+Collaborated to **Build an Online Information Platform** for the Campus.
 * Received demands from the product department, including UI design and interaction logic;
 * Based on the *Uni-app* (HBuilder X), **collaborated to develop** (using *Vue.js*) the pages of a WeChat mini-program.